 PFD, aka Lifejacket

 Everyone needs a PFD, and what’s important is that you use a PFD that’s made for kayaking.
 One designed for jet skiing, for instance, is not going to feel comfortable after a few hours of paddling; it wasn’t designed for sitting in a cramped cockpit.
 All kayaking PFDs cost around a hundred dollars, and they’ll all function the same, so fit is the only determining factor.
 Look for good deals at the end of the kayaking season in your area.

 Of course there’s plenty of other gear that you’ll want as you get more experienced: dry bags, spray skirt, paddle float, etc. None of it’s necessary for getting started, though.
 Buy more only when you come to need the equipment.

 Learning the Technique

 While recreational kayaking can be accomplished with only a YouTube video for instruction, and many people start paddling without even that, you’ll be far better off taking a lesson (or a few).
 Getting instruction will prevent you from picking up bad habits in your paddling technique, and you’ll learn things that will make you a much safer paddler.
 Without a lesson, you might be able to paddle your way down a river, but do you know how to do a proper low brace or high brace?
 Many whitewater kayakers also prefect their roll in a swimming pool before they ever take their boat into fast-moving water.
-Having an experienced kayaker critique you is a whole lot more helpful than watching a video and then trying it on your own.
+Having an experienced kayaker critique you and teach you some kayaking tips is a whole lot more helpful than watching a video and then trying it on your own.

 Choosing your First Paddling Destination